 Use templates to speed up setup

-If you do not want to write every signal from scratch, you can use prebuilt templates. lemlist shows the first five templates returned by BirdDog, and each one can be added in one click.
+If you do not want to write every signal from scratch, you can use prebuilt templates. lemlist shows suggested templates you can add in one click.

 Click Use template next to any suggestion you want to add.
 If you want more options, click More templates to open the full template modal, where you can select multiple templates and add them to the watchlist at once.